Afsalazeez/News-App/README.md

 # News-App
-This app is a project to udacity on httpconnection and asynctask on android.
+This app is a project to udacity on asynctask, httpurlconnection and jsonparsing on android.